-George Sedberry grew up on the Chesapeake Bay, where he completed a B.S. degree in Biology at Old Dominion University, and the M.S. and Ph.D. degrees in Marine Science at the College of William and Mary.
-He is currently Sanctuary Science Coordinator for the Southeast Atlantic, Gulf of Mexico and Caribbean Region of the Office of National Marine Sanctuaries.
-From 2007-2013, he was Superintendent of Gray's Reef National Marine Sanctuary, and prior to joining NOAA's sanctuary program, he spent 27 years at the Marine Resources Research Institute in Charleston SC, as Assistant Director and Senior Marine Scientist.
+George Sedberry is Sanctuary Science Coordinator for the Southeast Atlantic, Gulf of Mexico and Caribbean Region of the Office of Marine Sanctuaries.
 His interests and experience are in the biology, conservation and management of marine fishes, as well as deep-sea biology and coral-reef ecology.
-Most of his research has concentrated on reefs of subtropical and temperate waters off the southeastern U.S., including Gray's Reef, but he has conducted research on Marine Protected Areas in Belize and Madeira, and on population biology of fishes from the North and South Atlantic, Caribbean and Mediterranean Seas, and the western South Pacific.
-He served on the Marine Protected Areas Advisory Panel and the Snapper/Grouper Assessment Panel of the South Atlantic Fishery Management Council (SAFMC), the board of the Southeast Center for Ocean Science Education Excellence and is past president of the SC Marine Educators Association.
-He was a member of the US National Committee for the recently-completed International Census of Marine Life, and he currently serves on the Scientific and Statistical Committee of the SAFMC.
-He is also an Adjunct Professor at the College of Charleston, University of South Carolina, and Skidaway Institute of Oceanography and has authored over 100 publications on marine fishes and ecosystems.
+Most of his research has concentrated on reefs of subtropical and temperate waters off the southeastern U.S., but he has conducted research on Marine Protected Areas in Belize and Madeira, and on population biology of fishes from the North and South Atlantic, Caribbean and Mediterranean Seas, and the western South Pacific.
+He was a member of the US National Committee for the recently-completed International Census of Marine Life, and he currently serves on the Scientific and Statistical Committee, the Marine Protected Areas Expert Workgroup and the Habitat and Environmental Protection Advisory Panel of the South Atlantic Fishery Management Council.
+He is an Adjunct Professor at the College of Charleston and the University of Georgia's Skidaway Institute of Oceanography, and has authored over 100 publications on marine fishes and ecosystems.

 Education and Outreach